alex-kas/nec_terrain/recovery/README.md

 **EXACTLY** as written above (on a non-altered phone).

 Install script:
-* `adbr.sh` - script to be run on your computer to eventually flash the recovery image on a normally booted phone.
+* `adbr.sh (adbr.bat for windows)` - script to be run on your computer to eventually flash the recovery image on a normally booted phone.

 Required binaries and scripts for the install:
 * `run_root_shell` is used to flash this image on a non-rooted NEC Terrain